← Back to Blog·Mar 16, 2026·9 min read

 Google Analytics 4 (GA4)

-GA4 is the default analytics platform for most websites.
-It tracks pageviews, user engagement, conversions, and audience demographics.
-For content strategy, use the “Pages and screens” report to see which content attracts traffic, and the “Engagement” metrics to understand how visitors interact with each page.
-GA4's event-based model is powerful but comes with a steep learning curve, cookie requirements, and data sampling at higher volumes.
+The default analytics platform for most websites.
+Use the “Pages and screens” report for content traffic and “Engagement” metrics for interaction depth.
+Powerful but comes with a steep learning curve, cookie requirements, and data sampling at higher volumes.

 Google Search Console

-Search Console is free and essential for any content strategy.
-It shows you which queries your pages appear for, how many impressions you get, and your click-through rate per query.
-This is your primary source for finding content gaps (high impressions, low clicks) and understanding which keywords your content actually ranks for versus which ones you intended to target.
+Free and essential.
+Shows which queries your pages appear for, how many impressions you get, and your click-through rate per query.
+Your primary source for finding content gaps and understanding which keywords your content actually ranks for.

 Copper Analytics